derailed/k9s/README.md

       tail: 200
       # Defines the total number of log lines to allow in the view.
 Default 1000
       buffer: 500
       # Represents how far to go back in the log timeline in seconds.
-Setting to -1 will show all available logs.
-Default is 5min.
+Setting to -1 will tail logs.
+Default is -1.
-      sinceSeconds: 300
+      sinceSeconds: 300 # => tail the last 5 mins.
       # Go full screen while displaying logs.
 Default false
       fullScreenLogs: false
       # Toggles log line wrap.
 Default false